Updated with New Information On

 |Amazon Ratings:||3.8 / 5 stars based on 1263 reviews|

 |Grind Settings:||405-495 RPM|

 |Hopper Capacity:||8 oz.|

-The Baratza Encore is a conical burr grinder that features 40 individual settings and a pulse button to allow easy customization each time your grind.
+The Baratza Encore is a conical burr grinder and not a blade grinder and it features 40 individual settings and a pulse button to allow easy customization each time your grind.